Camps and excursions

 Borneo - Year 9 and 10 students have the opportunity to take part in this hiking adventure, providing an outreach opportunity, serving in local communities.
 This 15-day trip is offered every second year, dependent upon numbers.

 Italy - Middle and Senior school students have the opportunity to take part in this international, cultural experience.
 This 10-day trip is offered every second year, dependent upon numbers.

 Japan - Middle and Senior school students have the opportunity to take part in this international, cultural experience.
 This 10-day trip is offered every second year, dependent upon numbers.

 New Zealand Ski Experience - Year 11 and 12 students have the opportunity to take part in this trans-Tasman experience.
 This 10-day trip is offered every second year.

-Makerspace - students in years 4 - 12 can take advantage of this fun option during first break every Monday, Wednesday and Friday, as well as after school on Thursday from 3.15pm - 4.15pm.
+Makerspace - students in years 4 - 12 can take advantage of this fun option during first break every Monday, Wednesday and Friday, as well as after school on Thursday from 3.15pm - 4.15pm during term time.
 Students have the opportunity to be creative, apply their math, science and engineering skills to design solutions to given challenges.

-STEM Club - runs on Thursday from 3.15pm - 4.15pm.
+STEM Club - runs on Thursday during term time from 3.15pm - 4.15pm.
 Students test their analytical skills to discover how machines are made, and use their engineering skills to create solutions to challenges.